jakeb91/cobloaf-engineering/docs/blog/posts/20250109-isbgpsafeyet.md

 # Is BGP _Really_ Safe Yet?

 Some of you might be familiar with the Cloudflare-backed website [isbgpsafeyet.com](https://isbgpsafeyet.com).
 But have you ever wondered _how_ this website is assessing the BGP safety of the network you're accessing it from?
-I certainly did, and the result was rather interesting...
+I certainly did, and the result was rather interesting…

 <!-- more -->